Andalusia, Spain

 In Seville, you can visit the fabulous palace Alcazar where Ferdinand and Isabella were married and where later Queen Isabella gave Christopher Columbus the funding and approval for a voyage to the Indies by going west.

-Dominican Republic.
+In the Cathedral of Seville, there are the supposed remains of Christopher Columbus.
+There is a set of statues carrying a coffin with a gold box inside containing the remains.
+However, Le Guide du Routard says that Columbus has two sets of remains, one in Seville and one in Santiago, Dominican Republic.
 I visited Santiago but do not remember visiting the site where Columbus was interred.
 Another guidebook says that the DNA of the remains in Seville was compared with the brothers of Columbus (whose remains are known) and apparently it is not Columbus but an unknown even older unknown male !
 Yet another article describes the remains as the illegitimate son of Columbus.
 There is still another article that says the results suggest there are that there is more than one person in this famous gold box.
 The officials in Dominican Republic have not allowed examination of the remains there.
 Oh, well, a little mystery during this year 2006, the 500th anniversary of the death of Columbus.
 Who is enterred in the gold box in Seville, Spain ?
 The answer is not as obvious as Groucho Marx's question, “who is buried in Grant’s tomb ?”
 Expect an update from the research team.

 Hillside Villages and Houses of White